USDA Home Loans

-USDA mortgages are a great way for rural homeowners to get up to 100% financing — and several other benefits — on a new home!
-Whether you’re looking to buy, build, repair, renovate, or even relocate a home, a USDA rural home loan from CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, can help you make your homeownership dreams come true.
+A USDA rural home loan is a type of USDA mortgage that allows rural homeowners to get up to 100% financing — and several other benefits — on a new home!
+Whether you’re looking to buy, build, repair, renovate, or even relocate a home, a USDA rural home loan from CrossCountry Mortgage can help you make your homeownership dreams come true.

 - To ensure the USDA loan process works as intended, the USDA will determine income restrictions depending on the area in which an applicant wishes to purchase a home.